KayTrust/kaytrust.github.io/docs/Specs/Credential-Status-ERC721.md

 - Verify that current owner is a particular address of interest.
 - Verify that current owner is **not** a particular address of interest.

-Non-fungible tokens may be destroyed.
-A verifier may decide to consider

 ## Example use cases

 - Check current owner or transfer ownership: